kenphp/router/README.md

 ## What it doesn't ?
 - Parse route path from $_SERVER or any other means.
 You must provide the route path and method to `Router::resolve` method.
 - Execute middlewares and handlers.
 It only returns an array containing matched route handlers, middlewares, and parameters found in the request.
+- **Why isn't this library receives `Psr\Http\Message\RequestInterface` implementation and returns `Psr\Http\Message\ResponseInterface` ?** <br>
+    This library aims to gives as much freedom as possible to the user.
+Not everyone are using PSR-7 implementation and we want to respect that.

 ## Requirements
 - PHP 7.0 or greater